zethembisogwala/zethembisogwala/README.md

 I am a graduate mobile and web developer

-- 🔭 I’m currently working on a Flutter project with a Node backend
+- 🔭 I’m currently working on a React project with a Node backend

-- 🌱 I’m currently learning Azure for Developers
+- 🌱 I’m currently learning about payment system integrations

 - 👯 I’m looking to collaborate on Node projects